JhengLu/GENAI_CXL_PLUS/scripts/README.md

-# MercuryMotivation
+# Scripts
-This repo stores the scripts for Mercury
+This directory stores the scripts for dealing data